This article will teach you how to start a juice bar business the right way.

 Securing the funding to give your juice bar a fighting chance is an essential step.
 While the equipment and stock won’t cost much (a few blenders, a juicer, an ice box and a stock of fresh fruit and veg), you’ll need to cover rent, property taxes and utilities, and so you’re paying less than you need to you will want to look into Business Electricity offers.
 The cost of utilities is one of the biggest forms of expenditure for most businesses, but if you’re using equipment that runs off electricity, such as juicers and blenders, it’s going to be even more significant.
 For this reason, it’s important to look into using a utility bill management system so that you can keep track of it.
 If you’re in an area with a lot of offices or workers, you may want to consider a vehicle for delivery or an app or website to, for ordering, to expand your reach.

 There are many means of securing funding these days from traditional bank loans to profit sharing deals and even crowdfunding.
+If you would like to learn more about crowdfunding, the GoFundMe website is a useful resource.
 Assess your options and go with the best deal that gives you the most flexibility and greatest control.

 Step 3: Get a License